-Singapore General Hospital, a member of the
+Singapore General Hospital (SGH), a member of the

 In younger patients, the sudden onset of neck or back pain may be due to a slipped intervertebral disc.
 The intervetebral discs are found between the individual bones (vertebra) of the spinal column, and act to facilitate movement of the spine and also as ‘shock absorbers’ to cushion the transmission of weight down the spinal column.

 In older people, degenerative changes in the spine may lead to arthritis of the spine, and this may be a cause of pain.
 In some cases, bone spurs can press on surrounding nerves or even on the spinal cord, leading to pain, numbness and / or weakness in the arms and legs.

 Diagnosing neck and back pain

-But in cases of persistent pain or suspected slipped disc, he or she may refer you to an orthopaedic specialist for a more thorough check-up.
+But in cases of persistent pain or suspected slipped disc, your doctor may refer you to an orthopaedic specialist for a more thorough check-up.
 In most cases, standard x-rays will be ordered and in some cases special nerve function tests.

 Magnetic Resonance Imaging (MRI).
 This is a sophisticated way of imaging the spine and is very accurate.
 It has the further benefit of being without any radiation as it is performed with the assistance of a magnetic field.
 Other less common but serious causes of neck and back pain include infection and cancer.
 In some of these, other special investigations may be needed for the diagnosis.

-treatment options for back and neck pain in the next page.
+treatment options for back and neck pain.

 Check out other articles on back and spine: